ThDev2/FreedomGDPS/README.md

 ---

-## 💔 About FreedomGDPS
+## 💔 About FreedomGDPS!!11

-FreedomGDPS is not the most advanced server.
+FreedomGDPS!!11 is not the most advanced server.
 It's not the most active.
 And sometimes... it's not even the most stable.